Prasanta-Hembram/translations/marketing-page-feature-mailchimp-md/en.md

-Synchronize member information from Directory to an audience on Mailchimp.
+Synchronize member information from Community to an audience on Mailchimp.
 Use the full power of Mailchimp platform to:

 - Send automated welcome email to new members.
 - Email monthly newsletters to all members at once.